donikv/GRAPH-XPCI/README.md

 The protocols and evaluation splits are designed such that there is no overlap between evaluation and training samples, to ensure no data leakage and fair comparison.
 The whole dataset and the `csv` files are available [here](https://puh.srce.hr/s/f8p5fnxTfcH4HXy).

-### Code structure
+## Code structure

-The code used to load the dataset, load pretrained models, run experiments and evaluate the results on the GRAFT-XPCI dataset (among other things) is structured as follows:
+The code used to load the dataset, load pre-trained models, run experiments, and evaluate the results on the GRAFT-XPCI dataset (among other things) is structured as follows:

 ```
 .